LivelyAlex/pond/readme.md

 # Pond, a soothing in-terminal idle screen
-A software that simulates a little pond, complete with flowering lilypads.
-If you observe very quietly, you might just spot some wildlife!
+A software that simulates a little pond, complete with flowering lilypads and adorable little frogs jumping around.

 ## Screenshots
 Example of a pond: